Other energy companies reviews

 September: Energy regulator Ofgem revealed that it's examining how Utilita and three other energy companies deal with customer complaints.
 This follows the results of Ofgem's complaints handling survey which found some suppliers have 'unacceptably low' customer satisfaction for complaints.

-February: Utilita told customers it would increase prices from 1 April, adding £41 per year to the average customer's bill.
+February: Utilita told customers it would increase prices from 1 April, adding £41 a year to the average customer's bill.

 December: Utilita refunded customers more than £3.61m, which it had overcharged them.
 Energy regulator Ofgem said Utilita failed to cut prices of prepayment tariffs for some smart meter customers sufficiently when the price cap was introduced in April.
 Utilita said around 348,000 customers were affected due to technical issues and have been reimbursed.

-September: Utilita announced a price cut, reducing the average dual fuel customer’s bill by 1.8% (or £19.17 per year).
+September: Utilita announced a price cut, reducing the average dual fuel customer’s bill by 1.8% (or £19.17 a year).

-April: Utilita increased its electricity prices and cut its gas prices, resulting in an overall £30 increase per year for the average customer.
+April: Utilita increased its electricity prices and cut its gas prices, resulting in an overall £30 increase a year for the average customer.
 It blamed rising wholesale electricity prices, the government’s prepayment price cap and the cost of government schemes.